 Chief Executive Officer

-In 2013 Klymkiw was honoured with the Outstanding Leadership Achievement Award at the 2013 Innoversity Summit Awards and was inducted into the Playback Canadian Film and TV Hall of Fame in honour of his more than 30 years of extraordinary contribution towards building Canada’s entertainment industry.
-He currently sits on the Board of Directors for the Toronto International Film Festival (TIFF).
+Prior to the CFC, Klymkiw led CBC-TV and Newsworld’s programming and schedule.
+In 2013, Klymkiw was honoured with the Outstanding Leadership Achievement Award at the 2013 Innoversity Summit Awards and was inducted into the Playback Canadian Film and TV Hall of Fame in honour of his more than 30 years of extraordinary contributions towards building Canada’s entertainment industry.